mharjac/bad_ducky/README.md

 - there is no limit on payload size (the only limit is SD card size)
 - it has two operational modes (continuous delivery and one-time delivery)
 - you can switch between modes/payloads with your smartphone
+- it has support for different keyboard languages

 For more info on how to get started check [wiki pages](https://github.com/mharjac/bad_ducky/wiki).